gsilvestri/KAPU-Node-Swagger/README.md

-#### The development and maintenance of the documentation is generously sponsored by the [ARK Community Fund](https://arkcommunityfund.com) - Thanks! :unicorn:
+#### The development and maintenance of the documentation are generously sponsored by the [ARK Community Fund](https://arkcommunityfund.com) - Thanks! :unicorn:

 # ARK Node Documentation